 - Home Price: $421,400 median purchase price; $765 median monthly rent

-- Crime Rate: Safer than 95% of cities in Kentucky
+- Crime Rate: Safer than 96% of Louisville neighborhoods

-If you’re looking for one of the safest neighborhoods in Louisville, Bonnycastle is a good place to start!
-Part of the larger Highlands area of Louisville, Bonnycastle is a favorite among families for its safe streets, kid-friendly summer activities, convenient location near Cherokee Park, and excellent local schools, such as Bloom Elementary School, The de Paul School, and St. James Catholic School.
-While the cost of home ownership is higher in this neighborhood than in other areas of Louisville, you’ll be sure to find a unique home in Bonnycastle among the large Tudor and Craftsman-style houses.
+If you’re looking for one of the safest neighborhoods in Louisville to raise a family, Bonnycastle is a great place to live!
+Part of the larger Highlands area of Louisville, Bonnycastle is a favorite among families for its safe streets and kid-friendly summer activities—like activity-based classes in local green spaces at places like Tinkergarten!
+Plus, this Louisville neighborhood is in a convenient location near excellent local public and private schools, including Bloom Elementary School, The de Paul School, and St. James Catholic School.
+This quaint area is filled with tree-lined streets and large front yards, which are ideal for families looking to settle down here.
+And while the cost of home ownership is higher in this neighborhood than in other areas of Louisville, you’ll be sure to find a unique home in Bonnycastle among the large Tudor, Victorian, and Craftsman-style houses.

 Things to Do in Bonnycastle

-- Crime Rate: Safer than 45% of cities in Kentucky
+- Crime Rate: Safer than 64% of Louisville neighborhoods

 - Home Price: $253,250 median purchase price; $715 median monthly rent

-- Crime Rate: Safer than 77% of cities in Kentucky
+- Crime Rate: Safer than 70% of Louisville neighborhoods

 One of the larger family-friendly neighborhoods in Louisville is Crescent Hill.
-This tree-lined residential area is highly regarded for its safety and affordability, and it offers a number of excellent schools, local boutiques, and restaurants.
-The neighborhood also has a diverse range of housing with everything from cozy cottages and brick bungalows to modern ranches and Southern-style estates.
-And you can’t forget about the sparkling gem at the neighborhood’s heart—the Crescent Hill Reservoir & Gatehouse, a spot that’s popular among both local photographers and joggers.
+This tree-lined residential area is highly regarded for its safety and affordability, and it offers a number of excellent schools like Sacred Heart Academy.
+Crescent Hill’s diverse range of housing spans from cozy cottages and brick bungalows to Modern ranches and Southern-style estates.
+Families living in this quaint Louisville neighborhood can find holiday traditions like street-wide trick-or-treating on Hillcrest Avenue, which is often known as the city’s Halloween Street.
+And you can’t forget about the sparkling gem at the neighborhood’s heart—the Crescent Hill Reservoir & Gatehouse, a historic spot that’s popular among both local photographers and joggers.

 Things to Do in Crescent Hill